I am a predominantly qualitative researcher of media studies, with intermediate skills in quantitative social science methods.

 I am interested in studying

-the social & cultural implications of emerging communication technologies on children, youth, and families, especially Asian communities.
+the social & cultural implications of digital media and popular culture on children, families, and immigrant communities.

 5. Livingstone, S., Lim, S. S., Nandi, A., & Pham, B. (2019).
 Comparative global knowledge about the use of digital technologies for learning among young children.
 In O. Erstad, R. Flewitt, B. Kümmerling-Meibauer, & I. S. P. Pereira (Eds.), The Routledge Handbook of Digital Literacies in Early Childhood.
 Routledge. [link]